deep-thought-labs/infinite/guides/development/SCRIPTS.md

 ### `scripts/customize_genesis.sh`

-**Purpose**: Apply all Infinite Drive personalizations to a generated `genesis.json` file.
+**Purpose**: Apply all Infinite Drive personalizations to a generated `genesis.json` file for mainnet, testnet, or creative networks.

 **What it does**:
-- Sets all module denominations to "drop" (staking, mint, gov, evm)
+- Sets all module denominations to network-specific denom (drop/tdrop/cdrop)
-- Adds complete token metadata for Improbability (42) token
+- Adds complete token metadata for network-specific token (Improbability/TestImprobability/CreativeImprobability)
 - Enables all EVM static precompiles
 - Configures ERC20 native token pair
+- Configures complete Staking Module (unbonding_time, max_validators, historical_entries, etc.)
+- Configures complete Mint Module (inflation rates, goal_bonded, blocks_per_year)
+- Configures complete Governance Module (voting periods, thresholds, min_deposits)
+- Configures complete Slashing Module (penalties, windows, jail duration)
+- Configures complete Fee Market Module (base_fee, no_base_fee, multipliers)
+- Configures complete Distribution Module (community_tax, proposer rewards)
-- Sets consensus max_gas parameter
+- Configures consensus parameters (max_gas, evidence windows)
 - Creates automatic backup before modifications

 **When to use**:
-- **Mainnet/Testnet creation**: When preparing a genesis file for mainnet or testnet (one-time setup process)
+- **Network genesis creation**: When preparing a genesis file for mainnet, testnet, or creative (one-time setup process)
-- As part of the mainnet/testnet deployment pipeline
+- As part of the network deployment pipeline
 - When you need to ensure all Infinite Drive customizations are applied to a genesis file

 **When NOT to use**: